 The Scottish Wildlife Trust has welcomed the publication of the Scottish Government’s Pollinator Strategy.

-The number of pollinating insects in Scotland has declined by 51% since 1980.
-The main threats to wild pollinators, which include bumblebees, hoverflies and butterflies, come from intensive agriculture, habitat loss, and the use of pesticides including neonicotinoids.
+The main threats to Scotland’s pollinators, including bees, hoverflies and butterflies, come from intensive agriculture, habitat loss, and the use of pesticides including neonicotinoids.

 The Trust’s Senior Policy Officer Bruce Wilson said: “Pollinators are a vital part of Scotland’s landscape.
 Many of our native wildflowers, shrubs and trees would be unable to exist without them.
 Bees and hoverflies also provide the backbone for much of Scotland’s agriculture, contributing around £43m to the economy each year.